Scaffolds and Generalized Integral Galois Module Structure: Introduction

-Our goal here is to give a systematic presentation of a new approach to such questions of integral Galois module structure, in a somewhat generalized sense, for totally ramified extensions of local fields $L/K$, whose degree is a power $p^n$ of the residue characteristic $p$, and which admit an action by a $K$-algebra $A$ of dimension $p^n$.
+Our goal here is to give a systematic presentation of a new approach to such questions of integral Galois module structure, in a somewhat generalized sense.
+This approach is restricted to totally ramified extensions of local fields $L/K$, whose degree is a power $p^n$ of the residue characteristic $p$, and which admit an action by a $K$-algebra $A$ of dimension $p^n$.
 An {\em $A$-scaffold on $L$} consists of certain special elements in $A$ which act on suitable elements of $L$ in a way which is tightly linked to the valuation on $L$.
-Let $v_K$, $v_L$ denote normalized valuations such that $v_K(K^\times)=v_L(L^\times)=\mathbb{Z}$.
-The conditions we impose will ensure that $L$ is a free module over $A$, in analogy to the Normal Basis Theorem of Galois theory.
-(Indeed, we will see in Proposition \ref{NBT} that $L/K$ satisfies the stronger condition of possessing a ``valuation criterion'': there is an integer $c$ such that any element of $L$ of valuation $c$ is a free generator for $L$ over $A$, cf.~\cite{elder:blms, thomas, elder:cor-criterion, byott:HVC, desmit:4}.)
-We can then consider any fractional ideal $\euP_L^h$ of $\euO_L$ as a module over its associated order in $A$,

-and ask whether it is a free module.
-It is in this sense that our work is concerned with ``generalized'' integral Galois module structure.
+The most obvious setting where scaffolds may occur is that described above, where $L/K$ is a Galois extension with Galois group $G=\Gal(L/K)$ and $A=K[G]$.
+Our approach is not, however, limited to that situation.
+We will show in \S5 how it can be applied to a divided power Hopf algebra $A$ acting in many different ways on an inseparable field extension.
+Other inseparable examples have been given by Koch \cite{Koch-2, Koch-3}.
+Our approach could also be used for different Hopf Galois structures on a given separable (but not necessarily normal) field extension, as described by Greither and Pareigis \cite{GP}.